UKRI International Development Peer Review College

 The UKRI International Development Peer Review College forms part of the Global Challenges Research Fund (GCRF) global engagement strategy for Official Development Assistance (ODA) research.

-- GRCF and Newton Fund engagement: inspire and inform College members about GCRF and the Newton Fund and promote opportunities within GCRF, NF and other ODA programmes, and also local funders; and to get members’ feedback on GCRF research priorities
+- to inspire and inform College members about GCRF, the Newton Fund and promote opportunities within these and with local funders

 Aims of the college